ArcGIS Blog

 ArcGIS Online

-Supercharge your ArcGIS Online Organization Management with Reports
+Supercharge your ArcGIS Organization Management with Reports

 This article was originally published on February 14, 2022 and has been updated.

 The organization status dashboard, accessible from the Organization page Status tab, provides a good overview of your organization.
-But if you need more detailed, on-demand information that you can easily download and share, ArcGIS Online administrative reports are your best option.
+But if you need more detailed, on-demand information that you can easily download and share, administrative reports are your best option.

-For example, you may want to compare member credit usage to help with credit budgeting.
+For example, you may want to compare member credit usage to help with credit budgeting in ArcGIS Online.
 Or, if your goal is to reduce storage costs, you may need to monitor file and feature storage to identify unusually large items.
-A variety of report types are available in ArcGIS Online to meet your needs.
+A variety of report types are available to meet your needs.

 Administrative reports listed on Reports tab in ArcGIS Online

-Find and run reports in ArcGIS Online
+Find and run reports

 Organization page status dashboard with Reports highlighted